Axow01/minitalk/README.md

 # Credits

-I did this project on my own, but this video help me a lot.
+I did this project on my own, but this video helped me a lot.

 [https://youtu.be/83M5-NPDeWs](https://youtu.be/83M5-NPDeWs) -- Jacob Sorber